isomerpages/mol-services/index.md

         subtitle: Simpler Services.
 Better Lives
         background: /images/hero banner3.jpeg
     - infopic:
         title: Government Services
-        image: /images/government-services.jpg
         alt: govt services
-        description: All Government Services and resources put together for you.
+        description: All Government Services and Resources put together for you.
 In one place.
         button: Browse
         url: /government-services/overview
     - infobar:
         title: Life Events
         description: Not sure what to look out for when planning some of your major life decisions?
-We have been through that time in life so here are some recommendations for you.
+Here are some recommendations for you.
         button: Learn More
         url: /life-events